shenyuflying/indent/README.md

        '[c' command to move previous difference
        'po' command to merge the current difference
 Bugs:  1. failed to format '*' '/'
-       2. failed to format when partial correct such as a+ b to a + b
        3. will format comments which not wanted report more bugs to  shenyufly@163.com